 The information that we collect from you will be stored within the European Economic Area (“EEA”).

 We also collect information that is not directly associated with any specific individual, such as company information, unique device identifiers, location, time zone and other information relating to users’ activities on our Website.
 We may use this non-personal information for any purpose including so that we can better understand users’ behaviour and improve our products and services.
 We may also aggregate this information to help us provide more useful information to our users.

 We may collect information about your computer or mobile device when you access our Website.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.
 We use this information for system administration and may report aggregate information to any advertisers.

 We may share your personal information with members of our corporate group, which means our subsidiaries, our ultimate holding company and its parent and subsidiaries, as defined in section 1162 of the Companies Act 2006.

 We may disclose your personal information to third parties:

-We take precautions — including administrative, technical, and physical measures — to safeguard your personal information against loss, theft, and misuse, as well as against unauthorized access, disclosure, alteration, and destruction.
+We take precautions — including administrative, technical, and physical measures — to safeguard your personal information against loss, theft and misuse, as well as against unauthorised access, disclosure, alteration and destruction.

-Although we will do our best to protect your personal information, we cannot guarantee the security of your data transmitted to our website by virtue of the unsecure nature of the internet and any transmission is at your own risk.
-Once we have received your personal information, we will use strict procedures and security features to try to prevent unauthorized access.
+Although we will do our best to protect your personal information, we cannot guarantee the security of your data transmitted to our Website by virtue of the unsecure nature of the internet and any transmission is at your own risk.
+Once we have received your personal information, we will use strict procedures and security features to try to prevent unauthorised access.